-For extra teaching opportunities, look for functionality and options not specifically explored in the exercises, such as the List tab on the Map panel in Places view.
+For extra teaching opportunities, look for functionality, commands, and options not specifically explored in the exercises.
 Before teaching the remaining exercises in this lesson, point out the basic interface elements used for finding photos in the Organizer:

-- The folder location view Find photos by folder location.
-Move, manage, rename, or delete files and folders from in the Folders panel and the changes are tracked automatically and recorded in the catalog fie. - The Timeline (Window > Timeline) Click a month or set a range to find photos and media files by date, by import batch, or by folder location. - The Text Search box Enter search terms to return matching keywords, file and album names, captions, notes, dates and other embedded text metadata.
+- The Folders panel Find photos by folder location.
+Work from the Folders panel to move, manage, rename, or delete files and folders so that the changes you make on your hard disk will be tracked and recorded in the catalog fie. - The Timeline (Window > Timeline) Click a month or set a range to find photos and media files by date, by import batch, or by folder location. - The Text Search box Enter search terms to return matching keywords, file and album names, captions, notes, dates and other embedded text metadata.

-- The Advanced Search panel Click the arrow beside a keyword listing or open the Advanced Search panel from the drop-down menu associated with the Text Search box to set up a complex search.
-Save the search by choosing from the Options menu in the Search Results bar. - The Find menu Find photos by date, caption, file name, history, media type, metadata, or color similarity.
+- The Tags panel Click the search box beside a keyword or a People, Places, or Events tag to isolate photos with that tag.
+Click the search box beside more tags to narrow the search by shared keywords, location, or time.
+Save multiplecriteria search parameters to streamline your workflow. - The Find menu Find photos by date, caption, file name, history, media type, metadata, or color similarity.
 Commands are also available for finding photos and media files that have unknown dates, are un-tagged, or are not in an album. - The Find bar (Visual Similarity searches) Drag and drop a photo, keyword tag, creation, or album onto the Find bar to locate similar or matching photos.